Interaction dependence of the Hall response for the Bose-Hubbard triangular ladder: Results

 \section{Results}

 In the following, we present the results for the Hall polarization throughout the phase diagram of the Hamiltonian, Eq.~(\ref{eq:Hamiltonian}).
 We initially focus on the filling $\rho=0.25$, considering the dependence of $\langle\langle P_H\rangle\rangle$ as a function of both the flux $\chi$ and the tunneling amplitude $J_\|/J$ for different values of the on-site interaction $U/J$.
-For this value of the filling we obtain the same quantum phases in the ground state of the model for all values of the interaction considered, as seen in Fig.~\ref{fig:phasediag}, where the phase diagram is depicted for $U/J=1$ and $U/J=10$.
+For this value of the filling we obtain the same quantum phases in the ground state of the model for all values of the interaction considered, as discussed in Sec.~\ref{sec:ground_state} for $U/J=1$ and $U/J=10$.
 This allows us to study the dependence of the Hall response within the same phase as a function of $U/J$.

+In the rest of the Results section we present the behavior of the Hall response throughout the phase diagram, considering the interaction dependence from the weakly to the strongly interacting limits.